 Although the game is addictive and fun, it is probably too difficult for all but the most die-hard players.
-Both characters have only two hit points each, and nearly everything you touch is lethal.
-Touch a stalactite, lose a hit point, bump into a plant, lose a hit point, etc. And if you?ve struggled to obtain a spell, you?ll lose that ability if you take any damage.
-Ordinarily, this could be seen as a way to challenge the player to do well and not get hurt, but when you take into account the size and complexity of the levels and the use of a silly post-level password system, things get ugly very quickly.
-What is worse, the game retains the save-point-only-once-in-a-blue-moon style of the PlayStation original, which means you will probably have to replay significant chunks of the game if your reflexes are anything short of a lightning bolt.
+Both characters have only two hit points each, and nearly everything you touch is lethal: stalactites, plants etc. And if you've struggled to obtain a spell, you'll lose it the moment you take damage.
+Ordinarily, this could be seen as a way to challenge the player to keep their wits about, but when you take into account the size and complexity of the levels and the use of a silly post-level password system, things get ugly very quickly.
+What is worse, the game retains the save-point-once-in-a-blue-moon style of the PlayStation original, which means you will probably have to replay significant chunks of the game if your reflexes fall short of lightning bolts.

-Overall, Pandemonium! is a great game, but one that amateur gamers need not apply.
-Die-hard arcade gamers will find the game quite challenging, and very well made.
-The game's cutscenes are very well done, especially the ending (I'd say why, but I wouldn't want to spoil the suprise).
-The music is also great, the sounds are well chosen, and play control is solid.
-Pandemonium! is also one of the first games that offer true 3D graphics, combined traditional 2D gameplay.
+Overall, Pandemonium! is a great game, but one that amateur gamers should steer away from.
+Still, the game has nice production values, e.g. the cutscenes are very well done, especially the ending (I'd say why, but I wouldn't want to spoil the suprise).
+The music is also great, the sounds are well-chosen, and the controls are solid.
+Pandemonium! is also one of the first games that offered true 3D graphics, combined with traditional 2D gameplay.
 A great underdog that shouldn't have been forgotten.
 Two thumbs up!

 Reviewed by: Sakura